Bermuda Babymoons: The Perfect Island Getaway

 Shopping – for you or baby – plays a starring role in a Bermuda babymoon.
 Hit the City of Hamilton, where the waterside Front Street features colourful storefronts selling jewellery, clothing and more.
 Stop in at Alexandra Mosher Studio Jewellery for a special souvenir incorporating the island’s pink sand.
 Also browse the shops and boutiques along Church, Queen and Reid streets.
 On Reid Street, Nest sells maternity clothing and baby gifts.
-At night, make a pit stop at Chancery Lane, where a tall flight of steps illuminated by hundreds of hanging lights sets a romantic scene.

 The quaint lanes and slender alleys of the historic Town of St. George also hold great shopping.
 Retailers, often located in historic buildings, include The Bermuda Perfumery for island-inspired scents and La Garza Bermuda for custom jewellery.